Solfège: Origin

-"Ut" was changed in the 1600s in Italy to the open syllable Do, at the suggestion of the musicologist Giovanni Battista Doni (based on the first syllable of his surname), and Si (from the initials for "Sancte Iohannes") was added to complete the diatonic scale.
-In Anglophone countries, "si" was changed to "ti" by Sarah Glover in the nineteenth century so that every syllable might begin with a different letter (also freeing Si for later use as Sol-sharp).
-“Ti" is used in tonic sol-fa (and in the famed American show tune "Do-Re-Mi").
+"Ut" was changed in the 1600s in Italy to the open syllable "Do".
+Guido's system had only six notes, but "si" was added later as the seventh note of the diatonic scale.
+In Anglophone countries, "si" was changed to "ti" by Sarah Glover in the nineteenth century so that every syllable might begin with a different letter.
+"Ti" is used in tonic sol-fa (and in the famed American show tune "Do-Re-Mi").